 We only invest in the largest and most heavily traded Instruments, providing a high level of liquidity.
 Monthly withdrawals are available.
-For full details, please refer to the PDS.
+For full details, please refer to the Information Memorandum.
 Click here for a copy.

 Highly diversified investment

 It is often said that ‘diversification is the only free lunch in finance’ and effective diversification is central to our approach to investment management.
-Firstly, our strategy is based on multiple investment themes that each generate profits at different times and under a range of market conditions.
+Firstly, our strategy is based on multiple investment themes, that each generate profits at different times, and under a range of market conditions.
 These various themes provide for strong diversification at the strategy level.
-Further, the strategy is spread over approximately 600+ Instruments in multiple countries across the Asia-Pacific region and Europe.
+Further, the strategy is spread over 600+ Instruments in multiple countries across the Asia-Pacific region and Europe.
 This high level of diversification assists in smoothing overall performance, as it is our objective to maintain stability and consistency through all economic conditions.
-A full explanation is provided in the PDS.
+A full explanation is provided in the Information Memorandum.
 Click here for a copy.

 Minimal currency exposure